-US safety agency to require automatic emergency braking on new vehicles and set tougher standards
+U.S. safety agency to require automatic emergency braking on new vehicles and set tougher standards

-WASHINGTON (AP) — The U.S. government’s auto safety agency plans to require that all new passenger cars and light trucks include potentially life-saving automatic emergency braking and meet stricter safety standards within three years.
+WASHINGTON — The U.S. government’s auto safety agency plans to require that all new passenger cars and light trucks include potentially life-saving automatic emergency braking and meet stricter safety standards within three years.

 Wednesday’s announcement by the National Highway Traffic Safety Administration represents the agency’s latest move toward regulating electronic systems that take on certain tasks that drivers themselves have normally done.
-NHTSA has been reluctant in the past to impose regulations, saying the technology will change during the time it takes to enact new rules.
+NHTSA has been reluctant in the past to impose such regulations, saying the technology will change during the time it takes to enact new rules.

 Ann Carlson, the safety agency’s chief counsel, says 90% of new passenger vehicles already include the braking technology under a voluntary program that automakers have approved.
-But she says NHTSA wants to make the braking systems more effective at higher speeds and better at avoiding pedestrians.
+But she says NHTSA wants to make the braking systems more effective at higher speeds and better at avoiding pedestrians, especially at night.

 The regulation proposed by NHTSA will require, for example, that the systems allow vehicles to fully avoid other vehicles at up to 50 miles per hour if a driver should fail to react.
 If a driver brakes some but not enough to stop a collision, the system would have to avoid hitting another vehicle at up to 62 mph.